kovidgoyal/kitty/docs/graphics-protocol.rst

     <ESC>_Ga=p,i=<image_id>,p=<placement_id>,P=<parent_img_id>,Q=<parent_placement_id><ESC>\

 This will create a *relative placement* that refers to the *parent placement* specified by the ``P`` and ``Q`` keys.
 When the parent placement moves, the relative placement moves along with it.
 The relative placement can be offset from the parent's location by a specified number of cells, using the ``H`` and ``V`` keys for horizontal and vertical displacement.
 Positive values move right and down.
 Negative values move left and up.
+The origin is the top left cell of the parent placement.

 The lifetime of a relative placement is tied to the lifetime of its parent.
 If its parent is deleted, it is deleted as well.
 If the image that the relative